kasirgalabs/ERIC/README.md

 You can run IDE after built in your built binary directory (`ERIC/encIDE/build/bin`) with just `./encIDE` command.

 # Screenshots #
 These screenshots are relatively old but we didn't want to remove.
 The new appearance with new features can be seen in the collage that is in head of README.
+(Also, the appearance depends on your OS actually.)

 ![image](screenshots/ide1editor.png)